ARIEL L. MORRISON

 ADDRESSING CLIMATE CHANGE QUESTIONS WITH MACHINE LEARNING

-Machine learning is a powerful and relatively new tool in the geosciences.
-I am interested in developing and using neural networks and other machine learning tools to investigate complex relationships in the climate system.
+Machine learning is a powerful tool in the geosciences.
+I am interested in developing and using neural networks and other machine learning tools to investigate complex Earth system relationships and patterns, such as when the influence of certain climate intervention strategies may be detectable on permafrost and Arctic Ocean temperature.

 TEACHING CLIMATE SCIENCE IN HIGHER EDUCATION